serdar-acir/Tutorials/docs/index.md

 # FENS HPC CLUSTER START GUIDE

+## Getting a Cluster Account
+In order to get an account in Tosun cluster, send an email to [support@compecta.com](mailto:support@compecta.com) along with the name of the professor you are working with since the accounts are created under groups of professors.

 ## New User Warnings

 - If you have never used a Cluster, or are not familiar with this cluster, YOU WILL WANT to read and follow the examples below to become familiar with how to run jobs on HPC.
 It is a common practice by new users to ignore this manual and simply try to run jobs without understanding what they are doing.
 Such carelessness can and WILL easily impact hundreds/thousands of critical jobs and users currently running on the cluster.
 If your actions compromise the health of the HPC cluster, your account will be LOCKED so please make sure you run through the examples below before you embark on running jobs.